 15. Buy your ticket to Tatev (the longest cable car in the world) online ahead of time

 Tatev is a classic stop while visiting Armenia, and is definitely worth the trip.
 However, as we found out the hard way, you have to buy tickets for specific time slots (and thus can’t just show up and go anytime).

-We got lucky because we only had to wait an hour although we didn’t buy our ticket in advance, but we went in low season and imagine we might have had to wait for hours or even until the following day if a tour bus arrived just before us!
+We got lucky because we only had to wait an hour.
+Although we didn’t buy our ticket in advance, we went in low season.
+But I imagine we might have had to wait for hours or even until the following day if a tour bus had arrived just before us!